yvonnevictoria/music-player/README.md

 # Decision making
 ## Accessibility decisions

-- Use of lists for tracks.
+- Use of lists (`<ol>, <li>`) for tracks.
 This allows screen reader to understand how many items are in the list, and announce indexing as it reads each item.
     - https://www.w3.org/WAI/WCAG21/Techniques/html/H48
 - Use of "role=button" on lists
     - https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role?fbclid=IwAR0xEAOiZt5L-Z7wIp3hxp5dV6HaHD9-oGwAe0uLqZz0KuU2W7YcRud-hfk#accessibility_concerns

-## Fun decisions
+## Other decisions
 - Didn't use censored versions of track names and albums.
 Do your best.
-- Enabled auto search
+- Enabled auto search as user is typing in the search bar.

 ## Trade offs
 - Used `create-react-app` to save time.
 I know it's your fav @Chris.